oracle-devrel/technology-engineering/data-platform/data-science-and-ml/shared-assets/art-of-possible-demo-assets/README.md

 # Art of Possible Demos

-This page covers the Art of Possible Demo associated assets.
+This page covers the Art of Possible Demo-associated assets.

-Reviewed: 2023-12-04
+Reviewed: 04.12.2023

 # License

-Copyright (c) 2023 Oracle and/or its affiliates.
+Copyright (c) 2024 Oracle and/or its affiliates.

 Licensed under the Universal Permissive License (UPL), Version 1.0.